-Another necessary feature which will let you track weather patterns and trends.
+Another necessary feature that will let you track weather patterns and trends.
 A barometric altimeter uses a small sensor to detect air pressure to calculate altitude.
-It is the best tool for mountainous and backcountry expedition.
+It is the best tool for mountainous and backcountry expeditions.
 Through this, you can get a read on barometric pressure in determining elevation.
 Because the higher you go, the lower the pressure.
 It can be a life-saving feature in extreme scenarios.

 Wireless sharing is a convenient feature in a GPS device.
 With a compatible device, you can easily and quickly transfer tracks, waypoint files, routes, etc. without a wire.
-Now many high performing GPS models are equipped with Bluetooth technology and some come with Wi-Fi and connection as well.
+Now many high-performing GPS models are equipped with Bluetooth technology and some come with Wi-Fi and connection as well.
 This will lessen a lot of hassle as you don’t need to plug in the device with a USB cord into your computer.
 You can sync up with compatible devices and share the routes.

 If you want to share your track and route information with others, this is an essential feature to have.
 Just send the files through the wireless connection and voilà!

 So, what are you waiting for?
 Certainly, you know everything there is to know about the best handheld GPS now.
-Go get your device and set out to your next adventure, be it hunting, hiking or fishing trip.
+Go get your device and set out to your next adventure, be it hunting, hiking, or fishing trip.

 May your GPS always be with you!